pipehappy1/SES2020spring/README.md

 ## Final Project:

-Please form a team with 3~4 members and pick a project.
+Please form a team with 3~4 members and pick a project from http://www.cse.msu.edu/~cse231/PracticeOfComputingUsingPython/.

 ## Q&A